 HANNITY: Judge, you said that a bias against Mississippi played a role in this.
 Some of the senators actually said things that were derogatory about Mississippi.

 PICKERING: Yes, indeed.

 But, as far as Mississippi is concerned, Mississippi has made tremendous progress in the last 30 years in race relations.
 We have more African-American elected officials than any state in the union.
-It was Mississippi prosecutors who prosecuted Byron de la Beckwith for the murder of Medgar Evers.
+It was Mississippi prosecutors who prosecuted Byron de la Beckwith (search) for the murder of Medgar Evers (search).

 HANNITY: Let me ask you this in this context here, because some of your opponents here tried to accuse you of supporting segregation as a young man, promoting anti-abortion and anti-voting rights views as a state lawmaker.